salesforce/omakase/idea/readme.md

 TODOs
 -----
-1. preferences -> TODO
-2. ensure you have all of the following (case insensitive):
+1. settings -> TODO -> ensure you have all of the following (case insensitive):

 \btodo\b.*
 \bfixme\b.*